jreeves3/allsat-cadical/README.md

 Use option `--allsat` for printing the assignments.

-Use option `--probvars=n` for setting problem variable cutoff.
+Use option `--datavars=n` for setting problem variable cutoff.
-All variables strictly greater than `probvars` will be removed from blocking satisfying assignments.
-If `probvars` is not set, default is `maxvar`.
+All variables strictly greater than `datavars` will be removed from blocking satisfying assignments.
+If `datavars` is not set, default is `maxvar`.

 Example use: